anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 The abstraction model presented in this Reference Model (RM) specifies a common set of virtual infrastructure resources that a cloud infrastructure will need to provide to be able to host most of the typical VNF/CNF telco workloads.

 Although a couple of explicit and implicit abstraction models (e.g. in the context of ETSI NFV) are already available, they fall short when addressing the following design principles:
-- **Scope:** the model should describe the most relevant virtualised infrastructure resources (incl. acceleration technologies) a cloud infrastructure needs to provide for hosting Telco workloads
+- **Scope:** the model should describe the most relevant virtualised infrastructure resources (incl. acceleration technologies) a cloud infrastructure needs to host Telco workloads
 - **Separation of Concern:** the model should support a clear distinction between the responsibilities related to maintaining the network function virtualisation infrastructure and the responsibilities related to managing the various VNF workloads
 - **Simplicity:** the amount of different types of resources (including their attributes and relationships amongst one another) should be kept to a minimum to reduce the configuration spectrum which needs to be considered
 - **Declarative**: the model should allow for the description of the intended state and configuration of the cloud infrastructure resources for automated life cycle management